 Of course, not everything is pink in Bermuda.
 Many beaches have sugary, white sand, and some even have thicker, yellow sand.
 No two beaches on the island are the same, but all are well worth exploring.
 Here are some of the best options, organised by location.

 Daniel’s Head, Sandys Parish.
 A well-kept local secret, this tranquil spot near Somerset offers calm waters and great snorkelling.
 Part of this beach is privately owned, but a portion has remained public and offers picnic areas, bathrooms and showers.
 Best reached by scooter or taxi, it’s a long walk from the main road.
-Off the beach is Daniel’s Island and the wreck of the Vixen, both of which can be explored by snorkelling or booking a kayak tour with Crystal Clear Kayaks.
-They offer tours with friendly and knowledgeable guides and operate right at Daniel’s Head Beach Park.
+Off the beach is Daniel’s Island and the wreck of the Vixen, both of which can be explored by snorkelling.

 Snorkel Park Beach, Sandys Parish.
-Royal Naval Dockyard’s Snorkel Park Beach may be the most fun beach in Bermuda because all of the exciting watersports and activities you want are in one fantastic beachfront location.
+The Royal Naval Dockyard’s Snorkel Park Beach (SPB) may be the most fun beach in Bermuda.
+The park boasts all the exciting watersports and activities you want in one fantastic beachfront location.
 Rent a Jet Ski for a guided island tour.
-Kayak or snorkel over stunning coral reefs, just feet from the sheltered beach.
-Relax and enjoy spectacular views, sunsets, great food and refreshing drinks at Hammerheads Bar & Grill or Club Aqua.
-Day into night, it all happens at Snorkel Park Beach.
+Kayak, paddleboard, pedal boat, raft or snorkel over stunning coral reefs, a shipwreck and sunken cannons, just feet from the protected beach.
+Or build a sandcastle, get in on a game of volleyball or have a family competition of Giant Jenga.
+Relax and enjoy spectacular views, majestic sunsets, local food and refreshing drinks at Hammerheads Bar & Grill.
+Tropical fun awaits the whole family at their Sunset Markets, Tiki Parties and Bonfires on the Beach.
+(234-3100; snorkelparkbeach.com)

 Somerset Long Bay, Sandys Parish.
 Part of a nature reserve co-owned by the Bermuda National Trust and the Bermuda Audubon Society, this locals’ beach has a large stretch of white sand — as the name implies — and many small reefs offshore.
 Though popular for picnicking, the beach remains largely undeveloped.
 It is ideal for bird-watching, thanks to the freshwater pond in the reserve, which attracts many migratory species and waterfowl.
 A nature trail through the reserve is the area’s main draw, and there is also a small playground, as well as other on-site facilities.